-A rich curriculum in history and social science involves extensive reading of challenging grade-level texts, which not only contributes to the development of basic reading skills but also introduces students to concepts and academic language that ultimately improve reading comprehension.
+A rich education in history and social science involves extensive reading of challenging grade-level texts, which not only contributes to the development of basic reading skills but also introduces students to concepts and academic language that ultimately improve reading comprehension.
 Researcher Daniel Willingham contends that “teaching content is teaching reading.”
-Content knowledge improves reading comprehension because it enables a child to make connections about events and ideas across texts.
+Content knowledge improves reading comprehension because it enables a student to make connections about events and ideas across texts.
 The Content Standards in this framework are organized to provide a coherent progression of knowledge about history, geography, civics, and economics to support students’ capacity to read with understanding in the elementary and middle grades.
-This foundational knowledge, in turn, prepares them to read texts that address topics of increasing complexity at the high school and college level.
+This foundational knowledge, in turn, prepares students to read texts that address topics of increasing complexity at the high school and college level.

 Guiding Principle 8

-An effective history and social science curriculum incorporates the study of current events and news/media literacy
+An effective history and social science education incorporates the study of current events and news/media literacy

-When teaching history and social science, teachers have a unique responsibility to help students consider current events in a broader historical, geographical, or economic context.
-Using the grade or course Content Standards as a guide, students and teachers can choose relevant news stories that are significant to them and to society.
-Reading about and discussing events as they unfold, when outcomes are still uncertain, can sharpen students’ sense of curiosity and inquiry, and listening and communication skills.
-Incorporating current events also builds the habit of following local, national, and global journalism in order to be a well-informed and engaged citizen.
-Students also learn to take a critical stance toward what they read, hear, and view in news stories and editorials, and on websites, television, and social media, by evaluating information, distinguishing fact from opinion, reasoned judgment supported by evidence from bias, and reliable sources of information from unreliable ones.
+When teaching history and social science, teachers have a unique responsibility to help students consider events – including current events – in a broad historical, geographical, social, or economic context.
+The Framework’s News/Media Literacy standards for grade 8 and high school are designed to help students take a critical stance toward what they read, hear, and view in newspapers and on websites, television, and social media.
+Applying these standards, students learn to evaluate information, question and verify its source, distinguish fact from inference, and reasoned judgment supported by evidence from varying degrees of bias.

 Guiding Principle 9

-An effective history and social science curriculum teaches students about using data analysis as a social science research technique.
+An effective history and social science education teaches students about using data analysis and digital tools as research and presentation techniques in the social sciences.

-History and social science teachers have a long history of teaching students to read, interpret, and create graphs, charts, maps, and other visual displays of data.
+History and social science teachers have a long history of teaching students to read, interpret, and create graphs, charts, maps, timelines, and illustrations.
 New opportunities for answering questions with data are available in the ever-expanding supply of online databases.
-Teachers can play a powerful role is helping students find and use reliable sources of data to support inquiry.
-Effective history and social science programs, particularly at the high school level, provide opportunities for students to apply their mathematical knowledge of quantitative reasoning and statistics to inquiries on topics in history and social science.
-Teachers also make students aware of how social scientists use modeling and computing and “big data” to answer questions, solve problems, and create effective visual displays to communicate complex relationships among variables.
+Particularly at the high school level, teachers can provide opportunities for students to apply their knowledge of quantitative reasoning and statistics, using “big data” to answer historical questions and solve problems.
+They can also provide opportunities for students to create digital exhibits that combine visual primary sources, video, and computer graphics to convey complex stories and interpretations of the past.

 Guiding Principle 10

-In an effective history and social science curriculum, students develop social and emotional skills.
+An effective history and social science education develops social and emotional skills.

-Social and emotional learning can increase academic achievement, improve attitudes and behaviors, and reduce emotional distress.
-Examples of how teachers can use history and social science to develop students’ social and emotional learning include:
+Social and emotional learning has been demonstrated to increase academic achievement and communication skills, improve attitudes and behaviors, and develop empathy.
+These skills are also practical civic skills that students need to engage effectively with others in the public problem-solving of civic and democratic life.
+Teachers support the development of these skills by:

-helping students understand how their own unique experiences, imagination, and ideas influence their perceptions of and feelings about history and current situations (self-awareness);
+helping students understand how their own unique experiences and ideas influence their perceptions of and feelings about history and current situations (self-awareness);

-encouraging and further developing students’ own power to take thoughtful action (self-management);
+encouraging students’ own power to take thoughtful action (self-management);

-increasing students’ understanding of others’ human needs and civil rights (social awareness);
+increasing students’ understanding of others’ fundamental needs and human and civil rights (social awareness);

+increasing students’ capacity to participate in dialogue across differences and to take on the perspectives of others whose experience and position in the world differs from their own (dialogue and perspective-taking);

-encouraging students to collaborate respectfully with diverse peers (relationship skills); and
+encouraging students to collaborate respectfully with diverse peers (relationship skills);

-providing opportunities for students to make informed choices when participating in democratic practices (responsible decision making).
+providing opportunities for students to define and make informed choices when participating in democratic practices (responsible decision making); and

+creating opportunities for students to work together on projects that aim to promote a public good beyond the classroom, in the school, or in the larger community (civic action).
 The Scope, Sequence, and Content of the Grades and Courses

 Pre-Kindergarten: Building a Foundation for Living, Learning, and Working Together